Ember Configuration Reference

 instruments.subscription.filter = "TradeableSymbol != NULL"

-Ember can also provide an API to access the Deltix Central Security MetaData service.
+Ember can also provide an API wrapper to access the Deltix Central Security MetaData service.
 This centrally maintained service contains detailed information about FX, Crypto, and some FUTURE markets.
 This information can be used by algorithms like the Smart Order Router.
 If your environment has no access to the internet, or is not covered by this service, you can disable this feature in the following way:

 instruments.useCentralSMD = false